AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/bulk-edit-dashboard.md

 That being said, consider this - **Do these changes need to be permanent?** If not, consider cloning the dashboard and then changing the dates in the new dashboard.
 This will allow you to preserve your original dashboard while still making the changes you need.

-{:.bs-callout-info}
+>[!NOTE]
+>
-If you are making changes to a lot of reports, the update process could take a little while.
+>If you are making changes to a lot of reports, the update process could take a little while.

 ## Using Find/Replace {#findreplace}